 Choose what you’re passionate about

-Identify your passions and interests – if this happens to be a programming language, you’re off to an excellent start, but there are lots of profitable industries you can check out other than programming.
+First, identify your passions and interests.
+For example, if this happens to be a programming language, you’re off to an excellent start.
+But, there are lots of profitable industries you can check out other than programming.

-List 10-15 of your interests and passions – if you work in an industry you love, you’ll be less likely to quit it when times get though.
+So, list 10-15 of your interests and passions — after all, if you work in an industry you love, you’ll be less likely to quit it when times get tough.

 The last (and perhaps crucial) matter you need to consider when choosing a career is the competition — has the industry problem you’re looking to address already been covered?
 If so, was it covered in a satisfying, quality way?
 If not, perhaps you’ve just found your true calling.